 Law School Personal Statement Example #1

-When I was a child, my neighbors, who had arrived in America from Nepal, often seemed stressed.
-They argued a lot, struggled for money, and seemed to work all hours of the day.
-One day, I woke early in the morning to a commotion outside my apartment.
-Police officers were accompanying my neighbors out of the building.
+When I was a child, my neighbors from Nepal often seemed stressed.
+They argued frequently, struggled for money, and worked long hours.
+One morning, I woke to a commotion outside my apartment: police officers were escorting my neighbors out of the building.
 They were being deported.
-In my teens, I was shocked to see that our kind, friendly neighbors had exhausted their last chance to stay in America as they lost a court appeal.
+In my teens, I was shocked to learn that our kind, friendly neighbors had exhausted their last chance to stay in America after losing a court appeal.

-Since that time, I have worked closely with the many immigrant families in my neighborhood, and now university town.
-I began by volunteering at a local community center.
-Together with social workers, I served food and gave out clothes to new arrivals.
-My diligent work ethic led to more responsibility, and I received training in basic counseling techniques, first aid skills and community services.
-Soon, I was tasked with welcoming new community members and assessing their health and social needs.
-I heard the many difficult stories of those who had traveled thousands of miles, often through several countries, risking everything to reach a safe, welcoming country.
-I was proud to contribute in some small way to making America welcoming for these individuals.
+Since then, I have worked closely with immigrant families in my neighborhood and university town.
+I began by volunteering at a local community center, distributing food and clothing to new arrivals.
+My diligent work ethic led to increased responsibilities, including training in basic counseling techniques, first aid, and community services.
+I welcomed new community members, assessed their health and social needs, and listened to their stories—stories of risking everything to reach a safe haven.
+Contributing to these efforts, however small, made me proud to help create a welcoming environment for those seeking refuge.

-The community center is where I had my first formal contact with legal aid lawyers, who were a constant source of knowledge and support for those who needed assistance.
-I was struck by the lawyers’ ability to explain complex legal processes to nervous and exhausted incomers: law, I realized, was about more than procedure.
-I decided that I, too, would strive to balance a wealth of technical knowledge with my caring, compassionate personality.
+At the community center, I met legal aid lawyers who were a constant source of support for those needing assistance.
+I was struck by their ability to explain complex legal processes to nervous and exhausted individuals.
+I realized that law is more than procedure—it is a tool to empower and uplift.
+I decided to pursue a career that combines technical knowledge with my caring, compassionate personality.

-As soon as I enrolled in university, I knew I had the chance to do so.
-In my very first week, I signed up to volunteer at the university’s legal aid center, where I worked closely with law professors and students on a range of cases.
-Academically, I have focused on courses, such as a fourth-year Ethics seminar, that would help me develop rigorous critical reasoning skills.
-More importantly, I knew that, given my experience, I could be a leader on campus.
-I decided to found a refugee campaign group, Students4Refugees.
-Together with a group of volunteers, we campaigned to make our campus a refugee-friendly space.
-I organized a series of events: international student mixers, an art installation in our student commons, and concerts that raised over $5,000 for the charity Refugee Aid.
-I am proud to say that my contributions were recognized with a university medal for campus leadership.
+When I enrolled in university, I sought opportunities to develop these skills.
+In my first week, I began volunteering at the university’s legal aid center, working with law professors and students on a variety of cases.
+Academically, I focused on courses like a fourth-year Ethics seminar to hone my critical reasoning skills.
+Beyond academics, I saw an opportunity to lead.
+Drawing on my experience, I founded Students4Refugees, a campaign group dedicated to making our campus a refugee-friendly space.
+I organized international student mixers, an art installation in the student commons, and concerts that raised over $5,000 for Refugee Aid.
+My contributions earned a university medal for campus leadership, a recognition of the impact we made as a community.

-I have seen time and again how immigrants to the United States struggle with bureaucracy, with complex legal procedures, and with the demands of living in a foreign and sometimes hostile climate.
-As I plan to enter law school, I look back to my neighbors’ experiences: they needed someone who knew the law, who could negotiate with the authorities on their behalf, who could inform them of their rights—but they also needed someone who would provide a caring and compassionate outlet for their stresses.
-I know that Townsville University’s combination of academic rigor, legal aid services, and history of graduates entering labor and non-profit sectors will allow me to develop these skills and continue making contributions to my community by advocating for those in need.
+Throughout my experiences, I have seen how immigrants to the United States struggle with bureaucracy, complex legal systems, and the challenges of adapting to a foreign and often unwelcoming environment.
+Reflecting on my neighbors’ experiences, I know they needed someone who not only understood the law but could advocate on their behalf with compassion and care.
+I believe Townsville University’s combination of academic rigor, legal aid services, and history of producing graduates who champion labor and non-profit causes will equip me to continue making meaningful contributions to my community and advocating for those in need.

-2. Shows, rather than tells: Connected to this, this statement focuses on showing rather than telling.
+2. Shows, rather than tells: Connected to this, this statement focuses on showing.
 Rather than simply telling the reader about their commitment to law, the applicant describes specific situations they were involved in that demonstrate their commitment to law.
-“Show don’t tell” means you want to paint a vivid picture of actions or experiences that demonstrate a given quality or skill, and not simply say "I can do X." Make it an experience for your reader, don't just give them a fact.
+“Show, don’t tell” means you want to paint a vivid picture of actions or experiences that demonstrate a given quality or skill, and not simply say "I can do X." Make it an experience for your reader, don't just give them a fact.

 3. Confident, but not arrogant: Additionally, this personal statement is confident without being boastful—leadership qualities, grades, and an award are all mentioned in context, rather than appearing as a simple list of successes.